qualabs/video-headline/README.md

 7. **Superuser Association:** Assign the newly created Organization to the superuser to enable authentication via the User web (`http://localhost:3000/`).
 This can be done from the user detail section in the admin panel.

 ![¡](docs/auth.png)

+### Running the application in AWS environment
+For AWS deployment, refer to the README within the Infrastructure folder.

 ### Production Environment Tasks (optional)